The Origin of Life

 • utilising those resources for reproductive ends.

-As a consequence of evolution, ecosystems typically become increasingly adept at identifying and utilising sources of potential energy within their environment.
+As a result of the evolutionary process, ecosystems typically become increasingly adept at identifying and utilising sources of potential energy in their environment.

 Expand this node